Step‑by‑step no dig gardening method instructions so you can build fertile, low‑weed beds without ever turning the soil.

 Spread a thin 1-2 inch layer of rough carbon material, like shredded leaves or half-finished compost, to even out low spots.
 Then pile on 4-6 inches of rich compost, raking it level from edge to edge.

-Top the bed with 2–3 inches of straw or shredded leaf mulch, but leave planting holes bare if you will sow tiny seeds.
-Beds for transplants like garden peppers or eggplant starts can be fully mulched and planted through openings.
+Top the bed with 2-3 inches of straw or shredded leaf mulch, but leave planting holes bare if you will sow tiny seeds.
+Beds for transplants like garden peppers can be fully mulched and planted through openings.
+Eggplant starts usually behave the same way.

 Aim for a total depth of 6-10 inches above the original soil.
 Less than that dries out fast and feeds crops poorly their first season.